sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>stoken-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries for stoken
+Short desc    : Libraries for stoken
 URL          : http://stoken.sf.net
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Software Token for Linux/UNIX.
+Descript     : Software Token for Linux/UNIX.
 It's a token code generator compatible with RSA
              : SecurID 128-bit (AES) tokens.
 It is a hobbyist project, not affiliated with or
              : endorsed by RSA Security.
              :